Travel document: Pet Travel Scheme

 In some countries, the formal passport is needed.
 Others will accept documentation in any form so long as it provides clear evidence of the procedure being followed.
 Usually, the animal and its papers are checked thoroughly upon both departure and arrival.

-A pet passport alone can be used to enter some countries if it records all relevant information (e.g., the UK), but it will not suffice to enter many countries.
+A pet passport alone can be used to enter some countries if it records all relevant information (e.g., the United Kingdom), but it will not suffice to enter many countries.
 For instance Guatemala, in common with almost every country operating such a scheme, demands that all imported pets have a rabies vaccination, but will not accept the pet passport as proof of said vaccination.
 They require the proof of the rabies vaccination in the animal's records.

 Tapeworm treatment must be administered by a vet not less than 24 hours and not more than 120 hours (1–5 days) before scheduled arrival time.